Teichlab/basecloud/README.md

 * Ideally, the volume storage should be mainly thought as space to let your analyses run and not an actual long-term storage option.
 You can quite easily copy data to/from the farm with `rsync`, once again I'll write how in a bit.
 I'd recommend saving all your analysis files to the mounted volumes as the built-in drive space of a lot of the cloud options is quite limited.
 Plus, you can theoretically swap volumes between machines, carrying the files across!
 * `screen -DR` is your friend.
 This command opens up a screen that won't stop existing when you log out of your cloud.
 As such, you can call this command, launch your two-week analysis and disconnect, and it will still run.
 Once inside the screen, use `ctrl+a, ctrl+d` to exit.
 You can spawn extra screens with `ctrl+a, ctrl+c` and cycle through them with `ctrl+space`.
 Kill off any screens you don't need by typing `exit`.
 There's [a lot more](http://aperiodic.net/screen/quick_reference), but this is all I've needed so far.
 * For whatever reason, whenever you `sudo` a command, `sudo: unable to resolve host <instance-name>` pops up.
 Ignore it, the command still ran.
+* Sometimes when you get a python3 error, it will also include `ModuleNotFoundError: No module named 'apt_pkg'`.
+Just ignore this bit, this is not your error, read the rest of the message to find out what's really wrong.

 ### Getting onto Openstack